 It was when I was searching for an editor for my supernatural romance, Uttuku, that I discovered the expense involved in getting a book ready for the proofreading stage.
 Proofreading is not editing, nor is it copyediting.
 These last stages are to be budgeted for unless you are comfortable with the use of language and punctuation.

 The big cost is in structural editing or structural commentary which would be a better description.
 This is where the editor read the entire book, creates questions that challenge your ideas and even offer up solutions to errors or weaknesses.
 This is an enormous undertaking as it does require the editor to immerse them in the book and in the author voice.
 Understanding the author voice first enable a clearer observation of the texts supplied.
 This isn't an edit where tiny corrections are made, this is where the editor will tell you to delete scenes and create new scenes that better show what you are trying to tell the reader.

 I do this kind of editing.
 I can deconstruct an idea and help the author understand where they need to improve and alter the work to get the best out of the story, but hopefully, allow them to catch the interest of a mainstream publisher.
 The failing of many self-published books is the lack of a structural, or observation editor to help in getting those messages right.
 There are ways to get around grammar and punctuation with new internet tools these days, and while not perfect they have made the self-publishing area stronger.

 But what are the costs?
 How much does it really cost to have a work edited?

 It is often best to negotiate a project price with an editor anyway.
-Ask about their background in the genre of your novel and if there are any sample of their work you can view.
+Ask about their background in the genre of your novel and if there are any samples of their work you can view.
 This is fare as the top editors you will be paying $3000 to get that novel right.
 I hope you were sitting down with that.
 That is 67 hours of work.
-Though when working in fiction editing for 10 days can blow out even further when you start to fact check.
+Though when working in fiction editing for 10 days can blow out even further when you start fact-checking.

 What would it cost to work with me for a short time?